 Sure, I was still working and still got paid for what I was doing, but thinking about how I could have started all of this much sooner would have been a smarter decision, and would have helped me learn faster about whether I was going to be hired on or not.

 Keeping that loop open delayed me from moving forward with what I really wanted to do, even though at the time I didn’t realize I wanted to do anything else.
 But once I knew I’d no longer be there, the fuse was lit and I was ready to take off like a rocket.

 Funny how resolving something lets you move forward no matter what.
 Do you think that if you listed everything that is an open loop in your life, everything that you feel bad about when it comes to mind, and then took steps to resolve or close those issues that your life would improve?

 I can almost guarantee there is no question of that at all.

-I really like Dave Ramsey, the financial guy on the radio, who talks about his debt snowball process.
+I really like Dave Ramsey, the financial guy on the radio who talks about his “Debt Snowball” process.
 It’s where you pay off your lowest debt first, then the money you save after you pay off that debt goes into the next higher debt.
-And before you know it, the snowball is huge and rolling down the hill gaining speed, and you’re suddenly out of debt.
+And before you know it, the snowball is huge and rolling down the hill gaining speed and soon you’re out of debt.

-Of course, bold steps in a different direction work too, but I guess it all depends on how fast you want to change your life.
-I’m not saying which one you should do, but either way, there is a way so I support both.
+Of course bold steps in a different direction work too but I guess it all depends on how fast you want to change your life.
+I’m not saying which one you should do but either way there is a way, so you win no matter what.